DemoFest Frequently Asked Questions

 YES!
 Please refer to the question “Who can apply to participate?” above for requirements.

 Note that DemoFest is not intended as an opportunity to sell your products or services.
 Instead, it’s designed for peers to share with one another about the problems they faced and the projects they created to solve them.
-Anyone who is actively marketing or selling during DemoFest will be asked to leave.
+Any applications that include videos that are actively marketing or selling will be rejected.

-If you have a client who has used your tools or services, you may want to encourage them to participate in DemoFest, and by association your product or services will be showcased.
-Your client must be a registered full-conference or Expo+ pass attendee in order to apply.
+If you have a client who has used your tools or services, you may want to encourage them to participate in DemoFest, and by association, your product or services will be showcased.
+Your client must be a registered Learning Solutions Digital Experience attendee in order to apply.

 Are supplemental materials allowed to be displayed and/or distributed during DemoFest?